 Antlerless Only: This is for only antlerless or cow elk.

-Either-sex: This for either antlered or antlerless elk, meaning that they will give you whatever tag is available at the time.
+Either-sex: This is for either antlered or antlerless elk, meaning that they will give you whatever tag is available at the time.

 Point-Only: If you aren't able to hunt any of the seasons this year, but wish to obtain a point - then this is the option for you.

-You can apply for 1, 2 or all 3 seasons for a nonrefundable application cost of only $11.97 per season for both residents and non-residents.
+You can apply for 1, 2, or all 3 seasons for a nonrefundable application cost of only $11.97 per season for both residents and non-residents.
 So, if you were to apply for all 3 seasons, your total cost would be $35.91.
-You can only be drawn for one tag (or season) per year, in which they start off with archery season and move along in the order of the seasons.
+You can only be drawn for one tag (or season) per year, in which they start off with an archery season and move along in the order of the seasons.
 If you were to draw an archery tag, your name would be pulled for the other seasons, but you would still gain a bonus point in each.
 What I found to be different (in a good way) is that each season has their own bonus points.
-This means that if you already had 5 bonus points in the general season from years past, then you will still have those points, but would start with 0 for the archery and late season tags, if it’s your first time applying.
+This means that if you already had 5 bonus points in the general season from years past, then you will still have those points, but would start with 0 for the archery and late season tags if it’s your first time applying.

 Bonus points give you one extra name in the hat in the overall lottery system.
-For example, if you have 5 bonus points that you've accumulated over 5 years of applying, than you will have 5 extra chances to get drawn.
+For example, if you have 5 bonus points that you've accumulated over 5 years of applying, then you will have 5 extra chances to get drawn.